Narine's heroics help Invincibles beat Spirit

 The Invincibles slipped to 24-3 in response but Sam Curran (34) and Sam Billings (25) rebuilt the innings.

-Narine walloped a six and four off Nathan Ellis to help seal the win.
+Narine hit a six and four off Nathan Ellis to help seal the win.

 What else do you need to know?